AntoanYosifov/AntoanYosifov/README.md

 - <a href="https://doaj.org/api/v3/docs" target="_blank">DOAJ API</a> Integration: Fetches and displays open-access scientific articles, enabling users to explore diverse research topics directly within the application.
 Check it out here:

 📦 Deployment History:
 Originally deployed on Google Cloud.
-After the free tier expired, the project was successfully migrated and redeployed to Railway using Docker, demonstrating adaptability and cloud deployment skills.
+After the free tier expired, the project was successfully migrated and redeployed to Railway using Docker.

 ***Brain Dissecting Website***:  [BrainDissecting](braindissecting-ssr-version-production.up.railway.app) (Admin credentials will be provided upon request to explore all features of the application.)